Kieron Gillen: 2003–2013

-2014–present
+2014–2024

 Between 2014 and 2019, Gillen and McKelvie collaborated on The Wicked + The Divine.
 This Image series won "Best Comic" at the 2014 British Comic Awards and received multiple award nominations such as the 2015 Eisner Award for "Best New Series", the 2018 Eisner Award for "Best Continuing Series" and the 2020 Hugo Award for Best Graphic Story.
 In 2015, the duo also returned to Phonogram after a long hiatus with the third and final volume titled The Immaterial Girl.
 ComicsAlliance highlighted that there was a three year delay between the volume announcement and its release "as everyone involved had rightly become superstars, but it was more than worth the wait".
 Gillen's other creator-owned work included Three (2013), a mini-series about the helots of Sparta, and The Ludocrats, initially announced in 2015 as a collaboration between writers Gillen and Jim Rossignol and artist David Lafuente.
 The series was eventually published in 2020 with art by Jeff Stokely.

 From 2015 to 2016, Gillen wrote the 25-issue Star Wars: Darth Vader series for Marvel.
 This series introduced the character Doctor Aphra; Gillen had originally planned to have Vader kill Aphra during the story, but realized a way that she could escape and still keep the integrity of both characters.
 Between 2016 and 2018, he wrote Star Wars: Doctor Aphra #1–#13, and then cowrote #14–#19 with Simon Spurrier.
 Gillen also took over writing the Star Wars ongoing series in November 2017 with issue #38; his final issue was #67 in June 2019.

 Gillen and Stephanie Hans began discussing a collaboration on a creator-owned ongoing comic following their collaboration on Journey Into Mystery.
 While they started with a different idea, they eventually settled on an idea which would become Die.
 It premiered in December 2018 and was published by Image Comics.
 In September 2021, the series ended its run with twenty issues total.
 Die won the 2021 British Fantasy Award for "Best Comic / Graphic Novel" and it was a finalist for the Hugo Award for Best Graphic Story or Comic three times.
 In 2018, Gillen announced that he was preparing a role-playing game based on Die.
 Gillen developed the game and the comic concurrently; ideas he developed for one would then crossover into the other.
 The hardcover edition of the DIE: The Roleplaying Game was released by British publisher Rowan, Rook and Decard in June 2023 following a successful Kickstarter campaign in May 2022 where the game was fully funded within 24 hours.